pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 {0: BLD / "data_0.pkl", 1: BLD / "data_1.pkl"}
 ```

-Why does pytask recommend dictionaries and even converts lists, tuples or other
+Why does pytask recommend dictionaries and convert lists, tuples, or other
 iterators to dictionaries?
 First, dictionaries with positions as keys behave very
-similar to lists.
+similarly to lists.

-Secondly, dictionaries use keys instead of positions which is more verbose and
-descriptive and does not assume a fixed ordering.
-Both attributes are especially
-desirable in complex projects.
+Secondly, dictionaries use keys instead of positions that are more verbose and descriptive and do not assume a fixed ordering.
+Both attributes are especially desirable in complex projects.

 ## Multiple decorators

-You can also attach multiple decorators to a function which will be merged into a single
+pytask merges multiple decorators of one kind into a single dictionary.
+This might help
-dictionary.
-This might help you to group certain dependencies and apply them to multiple
+you to group dependencies and apply them to multiple tasks.
-tasks.

 ```python
 common_dependencies = pytask.mark.depends_on(